MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   Enable Microsoft Edge to save user passwords.
+The next time a user visits a site with a saved password, Microsoft Edge will enter the password automatically.

-If you enable this policy, users can save their passwords in Microsoft Edge.
-The next time they visit the site, Microsoft Edge will enter the password automatically.
+If you enable or don't configure this policy, users can save and add their passwords in Microsoft Edge.

-If you disable this policy, users can't save new passwords, but they can still use previously saved passwords.
+If you disable this policy, users can't save and add new passwords, but they can still use previously saved passwords.

-If you enable or disable this policy, users can't change or override it in Microsoft Edge.
-If you don't configure it, users can save passwords, as well as turn this feature off.

   #### Supported features: